Russell-Lainez/osTicket/README.md

 <h3>Resolving Help Desk Tickets</h3>

   - As Karen, I submitted a help desk ticket asking IT to prepare an assigned laptop for a new staff member.
-As the admin, I assigned the ticket to John Doe and let him know to complete this by EOD the day before the staff member starts.
-I then     changed the SLA to SLA-C considering it is a timely request but not a priority.
+As the admin, I assigned the ticket to John Doe and informed him to complete the request by end of the 2nd day.
+I then changed the SLA to SLA-C (Grace Period: 8 hours, Business Hours) because it is a timely request and not a high priority.

     ![image](https://github.com/user-attachments/assets/78ef4317-3d3a-42c2-8357-b7b6f3e124c7)

-    As John Doe, I made an internal comment that I can get the assignment done by noon the next day.
+    As John Doe, I made an internal comment stating I can finish the assignment by noon tomorrow.
 Then, I sent a message to Karen asking for the employee’s name and ID number.

     ![image](https://github.com/user-attachments/assets/a5592a69-3858-4c40-aad3-6273ea6d2fea)

-    I resolved the ticket and added a follow-up note stating that I delivered the computer.
+    I then resolved the ticket and added a follow-up note stating I delivered the computer.

     ![image](https://github.com/user-attachments/assets/10757f3d-cfc4-4f77-8e41-b1714ba34fac)

   - As Bob, I submitted a help desk ticket letting IT know the entire team’s Adobe is down and essential for everyday work.
-As myself, I made an internal note saying the request is critical and needs to be solved ASAP.
-I changed the SLA to Sev-A and transferred the ticket over to the SysAdmins department.
+As the admin, I made an internal note saying the request is critical and needs to be solved ASAP then transferred the ticket over to the SysAdmins department.
+I changed the SLA to Sev-A (Grace Period: 1 hour, Schedule: 24/7) due to the high priority of the ticket.

     ![image](https://github.com/user-attachments/assets/ad8affe7-4c19-4dab-a8e4-3d011944bcc7)

-    As Jane Doe, I assigned the ticket to myself and added an internal note that I would contact Bob shortly.
+    As Jane Doe, I assigned the ticket to myself and added an internal note stating I would contact Bob shortly.

     ![image](https://github.com/user-attachments/assets/59a901c3-94da-48ae-874c-1eb308618efb)

-    I then messaged Bob to call Jane to discuss more.
-I resolved the ticket and added a note stating Adobe needed updates and updated it for the entire team.
+    Continuing as Jane, I then messaged Bob to call me, so we could discuss more.
+I resolved the ticket and added a note stating Adobe needed updates, so I updated Adobe for Bob and the entire team.

     ![image](https://github.com/user-attachments/assets/231fa9f3-9931-4e82-b83b-10500e4ef1ea)